saltstack/salt/doc/topics/installation/debian.rst

 Debian GNU/Linux distribution and some derivatives such as Raspbian already have included Salt packages to their repositories.
-However, current stable debian release contains old outdated Salt releases.
+However, current stable Debian release contains old outdated Salt releases.
 It is recommended to use SaltStack repository for Debian as described :ref:`below <installation-debian-repo>`.